pub struct Figment { /* private fields */ }

 source§

-fn load_stream<'conn, 'query, U>( self, conn: &'conn mut Conn ) -> Self::LoadFuture<'conn>where Conn: AsyncConnection, U: 'conn, Self: LoadQuery<'query, Conn, U> + 'query,
+fn load_stream<'conn, 'query, U>( self, conn: &'conn mut Conn ) -> Self::LoadFuture<'conn>

-Executes the given query, returning a [Stream] with the returned rows.
+Executes the given query, returning a Stream with the returned rows.
 Read more

 source§

-fn get_result<'query, 'conn, U>( self, conn: &'conn mut Conn ) -> AndThen<Self::LoadFuture<'conn>, Map<StreamFuture<Pin<Box<Self::Stream<'conn>>>>, fn(_: (Option<Result<U, Error>>, Pin<Box<Self::Stream<'conn>>>)) -> Result<U, Error>>, fn(_: Self::Stream<'conn>) -> Map<StreamFuture<Pin<Box<Self::Stream<'conn>>>>, fn(_: (Option<Result<U, Error>>, Pin<Box<Self::Stream<'conn>>>)) -> Result<U, Error>>>where U: Send + 'conn, Conn: AsyncConnection, Self: LoadQuery<'query, Conn, U> + 'query,
+fn get_result<'query, 'conn, U>( self, conn: &'conn mut Conn ) -> AndThen<Self::LoadFuture<'conn>, Map<StreamFuture<Pin<Box<Self::Stream<'conn>>>>, fn(_: (Option<Result<U, Error>>, Pin<Box<Self::Stream<'conn>>>)) -> Result<U, Error>>, fn(_: Self::Stream<'conn>) -> Map<StreamFuture<Pin<Box<Self::Stream<'conn>>>>, fn(_: (Option<Result<U, Error>>, Pin<Box<Self::Stream<'conn>>>)) -> Result<U, Error>>>

 Runs the command, and returns the affected row.
 Read more